MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/4-network-virtual-appliances.md

 A network virtual appliance (NVA) is a virtual appliance that consists of various layers such as firewall, WAN optimizer, application delivery controllers, routers, load balancers, IDS/IPS, and proxies.
 From the Azure MarketPlace, you can deploy network virtual appliances from independent software vendors such as Check Point, Barracuda, Sophos, Watchguard, and Sonicwall.
 You can use an NVA to filter inbound traffic to a virtual network and block malicious requests, or requests made from unexpected resources.

-Fashion Corp the retail giant were recently the victims of  online cyber attacks when they suffered the loss of customer information such as name, address, and credit card details.
+In the example scenario, the retail giant for which you work, were recently the victims of an online cyber attack.
 Malicious actors infiltrated vulnerabilities in the retailer’s network infrastructure, resulting in the loss of Customers confidential information.

-Your role as the Solution Architect is to work with the security and network team to implement a secure environment where all incoming traffic is scrutinized and unauthorized traffic is blocked from passing onto the internal network.
+You must work with the security and network team to implement a secure environment where all incoming traffic is scrutinized and unauthorized traffic is blocked from passing onto the internal network.
 You want to secure both virtual machine networking and Azure services networking as part of your company's network security strategy.
 Your goal is to prevent unwanted or unsecured network traffic from reaching key systems.

-As part of the network security strategy, you want to design your network where you control the flow of traffic within your virtual network.
+As part of the network security strategy, you must be able to control the flow of traffic within your virtual network.
 You need to understand the role of a network virtual appliance (NVA), and the benefits you can gain by controlling the flow of traffic with an Azure network through the NVA.

 ## Network virtual appliance